top of page

 • front (quads)

 Dead Butt Syndrome is the result of compensations that we are not even aware of until the symptoms begin.
 As a physical therapist, it is not enough to prescribe general exercises as each individual has a unique presentation.
 My approach is to evaluate spinal range of motion, leg length, hip range of motion, hip muscle strength, core motor control and pelvic alignment that are contributors to disrupting gluteal muscle firing patterns.
-Goals of treatment follow this order:
+Goals of treatment include:

-1. Restore biomechanical alignment of the pelvic girdle and lower spine/ sacrum using manual therapy techniques including muscle energy, visceral mobilization, dry needling and intravaginal trigger point release, if needed for pelvic floor dysfunction.
+1. Restoring biomechanical alignment of the pelvic girdle and lower spine/ sacrum using manual therapy techniques including muscle energy, visceral mobilization, dry needling and intravaginal trigger point release, if needed for pelvic floor dysfunction.

 To learn more about some of the treatment techniques mentioned here, including dry needling therapy, visit our website at www.healthycorewellness.com.
 It's time to wake up your butt muscles and get them back to work, where they belong!